 For the most part, however, the two ways of selecting elements complement each other.
-Also, the .filter() method in particular has enormous power because it can take a function as its argument.
+Furthermore, the .filter() method in particular has enormous power because it can take a function as its argument.
 The function allows us to create complex tests for whether elements should be kept in the matched set.
-Let's suppose, for example, we want to add a class to all external links:
+Let's suppose, for example, we want to add a class to all external links. jQuery has no selector for this sort of case.
+Without a filter function, we'd be forced to explicitly loop through each element, testing each one separately.
+With the following filter function, however, we can still rely on jQuery's implicit iteration and keep our code compact: